eakorolev/TDEReader/README.md

 JDEread was ported to Pascal for education purpose.
 Now TDEReader is only able to read DE405/LE405 ephemeris.

-Created in Lazarus IDE (http://www.lazarus.freepascal.org)
+Created with Lazarus IDE (http://www.lazarus.freepascal.org)